Murry Wilson: Recognition

 James Murphy, author of Becoming the Beach Boys, commented that "material possessions do not make a childhood happy, but Murry did his best [on a modest salary] to provide his boys with things they enjoyed.
 And no one fought harder for the fledgling Beach Boys than Murry."
 Conversely, in his 2016 memoir, Mike Love wrote that Murry was "a driving force in the Beach Boys’ early success, but his greed and vindictiveness deny him any tribute.
 The most forgiving thing I can say about him is that he was simply an inheritor of his own father’s cruelty."
 He added, "what is often missed in the Wilson family history is that my aunt Audree was the true musical talent in that marriage."
-Brian himself stated in a 2005 interview that Murry "was a bad musician.
+Brian stated in a 2005 interview that Murry "was a bad musician.
 I learned nothing from him."

-Tribute album
+Posthumous releases and tributes

+The Sunrays' 1996 retrospective compilation album For Collectors Only marked the first time Wilson's music had been officially released since his death over 20 years earlier, including a 1972 demo of "The Colonel's Song", which was envisioned as a commercial jingle for Kentucky Fried Chicken.
+In 2019, an extended play of songs recorded by Wilson and unknown Midwestern vocal group Snow (supposedly introduced to Wilson by Rick Henn) in 1969 including "Break Away" was released via download by Omnivore Recordings.
 In 2020, musician George Faulkner released a tribute album, George Faulkner Sings Murry Wilson, containing 11 Wilson songs.
 It was the first vinyl LP collection of vocal songs composed by Wilson ever released.
+This included "For You and Me", a 1953 composition that was discovered in demo form on a set of acetate discs found at a Los Angeles-area thrift store.
 David Marks contributed liner notes to the album.
+The LP was followed in 2022 by a 5-song CD E.P. called George Faulkner Sings More Murry Wilson featuring additional new renditions of rare Murry Wilson compositions.